VAIBHAVCS50/Ultra_secure_rsa/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/YourUsername/Ultra-Secure-Voice-Encryption.git`
+1. Clone the repository: `git clone https://github.com/https://github.com/VAIBHAVCS50/Ultra_secure_rsa.git/Ultra-Secure-Voice-Encryption.git`
-2. Install the required dependencies (e.g., Python, libraries, or any specific requirements).
+2. Install the required dependencies.
 3. Run the application by following the instructions in the [Usage](#usage) section.

 ## Usage